State College Expungement Attorney

 What Is an Expungement?

-Because almost every county handles expungement petitions differently, it is important to consult with and ultimately retain an attorney who has experience with filing expungement in the particular county in which your charges were filed.
+While the basic expungement process is set forth in Pennsylvania law and the Pennsylvania Rules of Criminal Procedure, meaning that many portions of the expungement process are universal across the state, many counties have unique requirements and quirks.
+Some counties have special forms.
+Some require extra documentation to be attached to the petition.
+Some require the petitioner to contact the district attorney prior to filing th expungement petition.
+Some counties automatically schedule hearings on every expungement petition filed.
+Because almost every county handles expungement petitions differently, it is important to consult with and ultimately retain an attorney who has experience with filing expungements in the particular county in which your charges were filed.
 JD Law generally only files expungement petitions in Centre County.
 If you need an expungement for a different county, contact our office for a referral for an experienced expungement attorney.
 Call JD Law at (814) 954-7622 or email us for a free initial consultation.